Protesters nationwide seek to protect Russia investigation

 Protesters march through Times Square during a demonstration in support of special counsel Robert Mueller, Thursday, Nov.
 8, 2018, in New York.
 A protest in New York City has drawn several hundred people ... more

-NEW YORK (AP) — Protesters have converged in cities nationwide to call for the protection of special counsel Robert Mueller's investigation into potential coordination between Russia and President Donald Trump's campaign.
+NEW YORK (AP) — Protesters nationwide have called for the protection of special counsel Robert Mueller's investigation into potential coordination between Russia and President Donald Trump's campaign.

 Trump asked for Jeff Sessions' resignation and then replaced him with Whitaker, his chief of staff.
 Whitaker has criticized Mueller's probe.